 Magnificent collections span the centuries.
 Among them is an Egyptian sculpture gallery, the famous Rosetta Stone, the Elgin Marbles, a Greek Room, the Magna Carta, Roman rooms, the Mildenhall and Sutton Hoo Treasures—to name only a small portion.

 In London between Hyde Park and the Houses of Parliament by St. James Park.
 Tel.
 020 7839 1377.
-Open Aug-Oct on limited basis by timed ticket, but subject to cancellation when Queen Elizabeth is in residence.
 London home of the queens and kings of England.
 Magnificent stateroom interiors contain objects from the Royal Collection.

 Website: Buckingham Palace